JayaswalPrateek/MyCSnotesForME/Algorithms.md

 		// 1 2 3 4 5 6 7 8 9 10
 		// 10 9 8 7 6 5 4 3 2 1
 		```
-- use static variables in recursive function if you need a counter and don't want the counter to reset on every recursive call
+- use <mark style="background: #D2B3FFA6;">static variables in recursive function when you need a counter and don't want the counter to reset on every recursive call</mark>
 	- static variable will have a single copy for all recursive calls and will not be a local variable of the scope of a recursive function
-	- it is like global but more restrictive
+	- it is like global but more restricted
 - types of recursion
 	- <mark style="background: #D2B3FFA6;">tail</mark>
 		- when the function calls itself in the last line of the function